bongohive-internship/rest-api-express-node-japhetmesa/README.md

 # Jumping into code

-In this repository, initialize and install express package with npm byb doing the following;
+In this repository, initialize and install express package with npm by doing the following;
 - open your terminal in this croned repository and answer the default questions which will be asked when initializing npm
 ```bash